-Impermissible electronic transmissions (e.g., text message, instant message) sent to a prospective student-athlete.
-(NCAA Bylaw 13.4.1.5)
+Impermissible electronic transmissions/social media communication.
+(NCAA Bylaw 13.4.1.5 and 13.10.2)

-The involved institutional staff member(s) shall not be permitted to make telephone contact with any prospective studentathlete for the 14 calendar days immediately following discovery of the violation.
-The institution shall not be permitted to make telephone contact, send recruiting materials (per NCAA Bylaw 13.4.1), or send permissible electronic transmissions (per NCAA Bylaw 13.4.1.5) to the prospective student-athlete involved in the violation for the 30 calendar days immediately following discovery of the violation.
+The involved institutional staff member(s) shall not be permitted to make telephone contact with any prospective student-athlete for the 14 calendar days immediately following discovery of the violation.
+The institution shall not be permitted to make telephone contact, send recruiting materials (per NCAA Bylaw 13.4.1), or send permissible electronic transmissions (per NCAA Bylaw 13.4.1.5) to the prospective student-athlete involved in the violation for the 30 calendar days immediately following discovery of the violation (or the first permissible date for phone calls/electronic correspondence with the prospect).